 Ford Hall– Constructed in 2009 and opened for classes in early 2010.
 Named for the Ford Motor Company after a $10 million leadership gift.
 Houses Engineering, Chemistry, Computer Science and Molecular Biology.

 McConnell Hall – Constructed in 1966 named after Edna McConnell Clark ’09.
-Houses Physics and Astronomy.
+Houses Physics Astronomy, and Statistical and Data Sciences.

 Spring/Summer 2015 Roof and Astronomy Observatory Renovation